modularml/mojo/proposals/safe-pointer-trait-and-custom-allocators.md

 #### Zig
-Zig has taken custom allocators to the next level and has proven that its model gives some amazing and safe control over memory reminicent of C. Arena allocators seem to be a favorite.
+Zig has taken custom allocators to the next level and has proven that its model gives some amazing and safe control over memory reminiscent of C. Arena allocators seem to be a favorite.